-- Comparison of June 30, 2014 to June 30, 2013.
-Liabilities decreased by approximately \$2.4 million from \$18.2 million at June 30, 2013 to \$15.8 million at June 30, 2014.
-This change is mainly due to the bankruptcy distributions of approximately \$2 million in fiscal 2014 as well as a decrease of approximately \$500 thousand of unearned MHSA revenues included in noncurrent liabilities.
-At June 30, 2014, noncurrent unearned MHSA revenues were approximately \$2.3 million as compared to \$2.8 million at June 30, 2013.
-The unearned MHSA revenue recorded in noncurrent liabilities at June 30, 2014 and 2013 reflect the receipt of MHSA funds that cannot be used until new or updated MHSA programs have been approved through the required MHSA process, which includes stakeholder meetings and input from stakeholder work groups, review and recommendation by the Mental Health Commission and final Governing Board approval.
-During fiscal 2014 and 2013, as a result of new MHSA programs and updates, approximately \$500 thousand and \$1.3 million of the noncurrent unearned MHSA revenue was identified as approved and available to be spent in fiscal 2015 and 2014, respectively.
-In addition to noncurrent Unearned MHSA revenues and bankruptcy debt, noncurrent liabilities include the mortgage note payable and the City of Pomona HUD Loan.
-The mortgage note payable decreased by approximately \$22 thousand due the debt service payments made during the fiscal year.
-The City of Pomona HUD loan in the amount of \$90 thousand was new in fiscal 2014 which relates to improvements made to a home as part of an affordable housing program for clients.
-Additional offsets to the decrease in bankruptcy liabilities and unearned MHSA revenue was an increase in other current liabilities reflecting the growth in Tri-City's MHSA services and staffing. - Deferred Inflows of Resources is comprised of MHSA Revenues Restricted for Future Period and Deferred Charges Related to Net Pension Liability. - Comparison of June 30, 2015 to June 30, 2014.
+0 Comparison of June 30, 2015 to June 30, 2014.
 As of July 1, 2013 Tri-City implemented GASB Statement No. 65, Items Previously Reported as Assets and Liabilities which was required to be retroactively applied to the prior year (Fiscal 2013).
 Accordingly, Tri-City appropriately reclassified the MHSA Revenue Restricted for Future Periods (previously titled unearned MHSA revenues included in current liabilities) as Deferred Inflows of Resources on the Statement of Net Position.
 At June 30, 2014 and June 30, 2015 the amounts reported for MHSA Revenues Restricted for Future Period under this caption totaled the approximate amounts of \$6.2 million and \$8.3 million, respectively.
 This separate financial statement caption represents an increase to net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
 The MHSA revenue restricted for future period amounts recorded within this caption reflect the receipt of MHSA funds in fiscal 2015 and 2014 and prior fiscal years not permitted for use during that fiscal year, but allocated to be used at the beginning of the next fiscal year per an approved MHSA plan.
 In addition to MHSA Revenues Restricted for Future Period, the Deferred Inflows of Resources caption now also includes Deferred Inflows Related to Net Pension Liability.
 As noted previously, and as more fully described at Note #9B to the financial statements, GASB No. 68 was implemented during fiscal 2015.
 This statement required the recognition of Tri-City's proportionate share of the net pension liability on the Statement of Net Position.
 As part of the recognition of this liability, certain changes and expenses associated with the actuarially determined liability are deferred and classified within this caption titled Deferred Inflows of Resources.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR FISCAL YEAR ENDED JUNE 30, 2015
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR FISCAL YEARS ENDED JUNE 30, 2016 AND 2015

 As noted above, this separate financial statement caption represents a future increase to net position that applies to a future period and so will not be recognized as an inflow of resources (revenues) until that time.
-Accordingly, Tri-City has classified the net effect of these changes in the amount of \$1,354,263 as Deferred Inflow of Resources at June 30, 2015, net of applicable amortization.
+Accordingly, Tri-City has classified the net effect of these changes in the amount of \$1,140,419 as Deferred Inflow of Resources at June 30, 2015, net of applicable amortization.